Baseball America: Content

 Baseball America is published on the web and monthly in print.
 Every issue features coverage of the majors, minors, baseball's draft, college and high school baseball.
 Other features include reviews and analysis of prospects as well as tracking the progress of the best players in amateur baseball and the minors.

 Other annual publications produced by the company include Baseball America Almanac, Baseball America Prospect Handbook (a New York Times sports best-seller in March 2016), and the Baseball America Directory.
-Baseball America also has an active social media presence on Facebook, Twitter, YouTube and Instagram, bringing its scouting and player-development point of view to 21st century media platforms.
+Baseball America also has an active social media presence on YouTube and Instagram.

 All-Star Futures Game

 Baseball America helps MLB select the players for the All-Star Futures Game.